mbudisic/Continuous-Flows/README.md

 After installing, you can check that the package is installed by running `doc ContinuousFlows` which should give you a summary of the flows available in the package.

+## Demonstration

+Open and run `demo.m` for demonstration of basic use of the package.